technika79/Torrentstrike/ReadMe.txt

 After saving your config, the install will install the needed sql files for you.

--4- Create a TBDev sysop account:
+-4- Create a TorrentStrike sysop account:
 --------------------------------

 open your web browser to http://www.yourdomain.com and choose Register